THE LEONARD LAITY STOATE CHARITABLE TRUST

 Typical examples of grants paid in recent years:

-• £2,000 towards the purchase cost of land for use as a wildlife sanctuary
+• £2,000 towards the cost of renovations to a Methodist Church

-• £1,000 towards the cost of improvements to a village Methodist church
+• £1,000 towards the cost of activities for a visually impaired sports club

-• £1,000 towards the cost of provision of a skateboard park
+• £1,000 towards the cost of provision of a new scout hut

 • £ 500 to a parish church towards a new community centre